gowthamkishore3799/gowthamkishore3799/README.md

 # Howdy, I'm Gowtham Kishore! 👋

-I'm Gowtham Kishore, your friendly neighborhood code enthusiast from the vibrant land of India.
-Currently juggling between coding and pursuing my master's degree at a university in sunny California because why not make life a bit more interesting?
+Hi, I'm Gowtham Kishore, a passionate software engineer from the vibrant land of India.
+Currently, I'm pursuing my master's degree in Computer Science at California State University, San Bernardino, while balancing my love for coding and constant learning.
+With a knack for building scalable solutions and a drive to push boundaries, I thrive on solving complex challenges and turning ideas into impactful products.
+From developing conversational AI platforms to designing live streaming servers, I believe in learning by doing — and having fun along the way!

 ## 🔧 Technologies & Tools